maxpenner/DECT-NR-Plus-SDR/README.md

 |     4     |          10.42          |           20.83           |
 |     8     |          10.42          |           10.42           |

-It is typically best for the FT to keep both transmit power and sensitivity constant, and only for the PT to adjust its own transmit power and sensitivity.
+In general, it is best for the FT to keep both transmit power and sensitivity constant, and only for the PT to adjust its own transmit power and sensitivity.
 The objective of the PT in the uplink is to achieve a specific receive power at the FT, such that all PTs in the uplink are received with similar power levels.

 ## Resampling

-Most SDRs support a limited set of sample rates, which typically do not match the DECT NR+ base rate of 1.728MS/s or multiples thereof.
+Most SDR devices support a limited set of sample rates, which typically do not match the DECT NR+ base rate of 1.728MS/s or multiples thereof.
 A sample rate supported by most SDRs is 30.72MS/s.
 Therefore, the SDR uses fractional resampling with a polyphase filter to output IQ samples at the new base rate of 30.72MS/s / 16 = 1.92MS/s or multiples thereof.

 ### Examples